ccgproject/ccgp_assembly/workflows/preasm/README.md

 - samtools
 - bgzip
 - Conda environment:
-    - We have set up a conda environment that is able to load all the dependencies for BLAST (V2.6)
+    - We have set up a conda environment that can load all the dependencies for BLAST (V2.6)
     - Download `conda.env.ncbi216.yml` from [here.](https://github.com/ccgproject/ccgp_assembly/blob/main/workflows/conda_env/)

 #### Description

 1. `HiFiAdapterFilt` uses `BLAST` to find matches of the PacBio adapters in our FASTA file.
-The PacBio adapters are organized in a database (DB) that comes with the repository.
+The PacBio adapters are organized in a database (DB) with the repository.
 This DB was generated with `BLAST v2.6`.
     - The output is a file on BLAST format 6 (`-outfmt6`) (`*.contaminant.blastout`)
-2. The BLAST output is then filtered based on percentage identity and target/alignment size.
+2. The BLAST output is filtered based on percentage identity and target/alignment size.
-    - This generates a file with a list of readnames (`*.blocklist`)
+    - This generates a file with a list of read names (`*.blocklist`)
-3. Readnames from step 2 are then filtered out from the original FASTA file.
+3. Readnames from step 2 are filtered out from the original FASTA file.
 4. We use `bgzip` to compress the new filtered file
 5. We generate an index of the FASTA file using `samtools faidx`